mvuorre/quarto-preprint-template/README.md

 After "installing" the template, modify contents to your liking.
 This probably includes rewriting README.md, modifying .Renviron, writing your content in index.qmd, changing LICENSE, and editing _quarto.yml.

+It is then easiest to start with the default renv environment.
+To do so run `make renv`.

 After adding your content, "publish" your work:

 1. Run `make`